st3vk/Sciences-Po/index.md

 We really lke GitHub, but we wanted to create a professional website for our project.

-You will find evrything you need to know about it.
+You will find everything you need to know about it.
 Enjoy your visit 😉

 ➡️➡️ [Fix & Learn's website](https://fixandlearn.wixsite.com/fixandlearn)